linsomniac/spawk/README.md

       Kind of want the context on the line so it can call re.match() or the like.
     - If return from above is truthy, call the decorated function.
     - BUT, if return was a SRE match, set that in the context.
+- A way to send updated record back to the processing engine.
+- A way to "BREAK" from the pipeline on this record.
+- Take ideas from "elvish" shell and "jq".
+- Record reader that can do FS and RS.
+- A record reader that can do JSON.